-HUD's withdrawal of the Assessment Tool and suspension of the AFFH Rule's requirements has impaired Plaintiffs Texas Housers' and Texas Appleseed's (collectively, the "Texas Plaintiffs") ability to carry out their missions.
-Texas Housers focuses on expanding housing opportunities for low-income Texas residents, see Henneberger Decl. ¶ 2, while Texas Appleseed's mission is to promote social and economic justice for all Texans and ensure that all families can live in safe, decent neighborhoods with access to educational and economic opportunity.
+HUD's suspension of the AFFH Rule's requirements has impaired Plaintiffs Texas Housers' and Texas Appleseed's (collectively, the "Texas Plaintiffs") ability to carry out their missions.
+Texas Housers focuses on expanding housing opportunities for low-income Texas residents, see Decl. of John Henneberger ¶ 2, while Texas Appleseed's mission is to promote social and economic justice for all Texans and ensure that all families can live in safe, decent neighborhoods with access to educational and economic opportunity.
 Sloan Decl. ¶ 2.
 Both organizations have long-standing projects to ensure that federal funds, including disaster relief money following recent hurricanes, are spent consistent with civil rights obligations.
 See Henneberger Decl. ¶ 3, Sloan Decl. ¶ 3.

-The AFFH Rule, made operative through the AFH Assessment Tool, allowed Texas Plaintiffs to hold local governments in Texas responsible for addressing long-standing racial segregation and other fair housing issues.
-In reliance on the Rule's requirements and procedures, Texas Plaintiffs have invested thousands of dollars in staff time and out-of-pocket resources to ensure that local jurisdictions throughout Texas take fair housing seriously through the AFH process.
-See Henneberger Decl. ¶¶ 7, 9.
+The AFFH Rule created the opportunity for Texas Plaintiffs to finally hold local governments in Texas responsible for addressing long-standing racial segregation and other fair housing issues.
+In reliance on the Rule's requirements and procedures, Texas Plaintiffs have invested thousands of dollars in staff time and out-of-pocket resources to ensure that local

+Jurisdictions throughout Texas take fair housing seriously through the AFH process.
+SeeHenneberger Decl. ¶¶ 7, 9.
 HUD suspended the AFFH Rule's core requirements just as those efforts were beginning to bear fruit.
 Texas Plaintiffs now will have to devote considerably more resources attempting to ensure that the communities they serve win fair housing commitments from localities like the ones that the AFH process would have provided.

-For example, backed by the Rule's requirements-none of which the AI process covers-Texas Plaintiffs invested heavily to promote robust community participation when a consortium of jurisdictions led by Hidalgo County ("Consortium") prepared a regional AFH.
-Henneberger Decl. ¶ 8, 9; Sloan Decl. ¶ 13-14.
-Consortium members have long ignored the fair housing needs of many residents, including those living in "colonias," i.e., plots of land outside incorporated cities that often lack infrastructure such as water, sewage, electricity, and paved roads.
-Both Texas Plaintiffs worked extensively to ensure that the Consortium considered the needs of colonias residents and others.
-Among other things, they prepared a lengthy comment letter advising Consortium officials that the AFFH Rule required them to provide multiple forums for interested residents to participate; ensure that materials were prepared in Spanish; and provide notice and opportunity to participate to colonias residents.
-Because Texas

-Plaintiffs could point to specific requirements of the AFFH Rule, Consortium members complied, and many more community views were heard as a result.
+For example, backed by the AFFH Rule's community participation requirements, the Texas Plaintiffs invested heavily to promote robust community participation when Hidalgo County prepared its AFH.
+Henneberger Decl. ¶¶ 8, 9; Sloan Decl. ¶¶ 13-14.
+Hidalgo County has long ignored the fair housing needs of many of its residents, including those living in "colonias," i.e., plots of land outside incorporated cities that often lack infrastructure such as water, sewage, electricity, and paved roads.
+Both Texas Plaintiffs worked extensively to ensure that Hidalgo County considered the needs of colonias residents and other community members.
+Among other things, they prepared a lengthy comment letter advising County officials that the AFFH Rule required them to provide multiple forums for interested residents to participate; ensure that materials were prepared in Spanish; and provide notice and opportunity to participate to colonias residents.
+Because Texas Plaintiffs could point to specific requirements of the AFFH Rule, Hidalgo County complied, and many more community views were heard as a result.
 Henneberger Decl. ¶ 8.

-The Consortium nevertheless submitted an AFH to HUD that failed to grapple with the publicly stated needs of colonias residents or to react to the comments Texas Plaintiffs and others provided.
-Texas Plaintiffs sent HUD a letter alerting the agency to these problems and suggesting that their substantive and procedural concerns would justify a decision by HUD not to accept the AFH.
+Hidalgo County nevertheless submitted an AFH to HUD that failed to grapple with the publicly stated needs of colonias residents or to engage with the comments Texas Plaintiffs and others provided.
+Texas Plaintiffs sent HUD a letter alerting the agency to these problems.
 Henneberger Decl. ¶ 10.
-On December 12, 2017-just before it issued the January 5, 2018 notice that first suspended the Rule-HUD notified Consortium members that it would not accept the submitted AFH, and required the Consortium to submit revisions by March 12, 2018.
-Henneberger Decl. ¶ 11; Sloan Decl. ¶ 17.
-The Consortium's AFH thus is one of the 17 initially non-accepted submissions upon which HUD relies to suspend the rule.
+On December 12, 2017-just before it issued the January 5, 2018 order at issue here-HUD rejected the submitted AFH, requiring the County to submit a revised one by March 12, 2018.
+Henneberger Decl. ¶ 11.
+Sloan Decl. ¶ 15.
+Hidalgo County's AFH thus is one of the 17 initially rejected submissions upon which HUD relies to suspend the rule.